Jeffrey A. Stevens

 MA, University of Oregon, 2007

-Since 2008, I have served as the Assistant Field Director and Numismatist for the San Martino Archaeological Field School in Torano di Borgorose, Italy.
-This is an ongoing excavation of a Roman villa in central Italy.
-Undergraduate students attending this program are provided with hands-on training in archaeological field and laboratory work, including remote sensing in archaeology, on-site surveying, excavation techniques, field documentation, and artifact identification and processing.
-Excavated materials are currently on display at the Museo Archeologico Cicolano (MAC) in Corvaro di Borgorose, Italy.
+Staff position for an ongoing excavation of a Roman villa in central Italy.
+Undergraduate students are provided with hands-on training in archaeological field and laboratory work, including remote sensing in archaeology, on-site surveying, excavation techniques, field documentation, and artifact identification and processing.
+Excavated materials currently on display at the Museo Archeologico Cicolano (MAC) in Corvaro di Borgorose, Italy.

 ACADEMIC SERVICE